Nimra-Saleem29/BSDSF23A025-OS-A01/REPORT.md

 ### Q3: What is the purpose of a GitHub release?
 A GitHub release is a formal snapshot of the project at a specific version (tag).
 It includes release notes and optionally pre-built binaries so users can download and run the program without compiling the source.

+### Q1.
+Compare the Makefile from Part 2 and Part 3

+**Part 2 (Object build):**
+- The Makefile only compiled `.c` files into `.o` object files.
+- Then it directly linked the `.o` files into a single executable (`bin/myprog`).
+- No library was created.

+**Part 3 (Static library build):**
+- The Makefile introduced new rules to combine object files into a static library (`lib/libmyutils.a`) using the `ar` command.
+- The final executable (`bin/client_static`) was built by linking `main.o` against this library using `-Llib -lmyutils`.
+- New variables like `LIB` were added to handle library paths.

+👉 **Key Difference:** Part 2 focused on building and linking objects directly, while Part 3 introduced an extra step — packaging object files into a reusable static library and then linking the executable with that library.